 Flipping is when you find deals at yard sales, auctions, thrift stores, flea markets, or even free things, and then turn around and sell them for a profit.
 It’s a different low cost business idea because it’s not based online, so an alternative for people looking for something different.

 I’ve always liked the idea of flipping furniture that you find sitting out on the curb for big trash day.
 Most of those pieces are in pretty good condition still and need really minimal repairs, like a fresh coat of paint, tightening screws, changing out hardware, etc.

 Flipping can go way beyond furniture.
 You can flip clothes, exercise equipment, electronics, appliances, baby goods, toys, and more.

-Melissa and Doug of Flea Market Flipper made $79,000 last year, working 10-15 hours a week and selling flips on Facebook Marketplace and eBay.
-Learn the basics in their free, 75-minute webinar.
+Melissa and Rob of Flea Market Flipper made $79,000 last year, working 10-15 hours a week and selling flips on Facebook Marketplace and eBay.
+Learn the basics in their free webinar training.

 You will have to pay for what you’re flipping – some people start flipping things they already have at home when first starting out.
 This keeps your costs low, and teaches you what to expect.
 You may have to pay for packing material and online selling fees.

 Earnings vary based on what you’re flipping and how much time you can dedicate to this business idea.

 You’ve probably noticed that there is a course for many of the business ideas on this list.
 That’s because creating online courses is a profitable and low cost business idea in itself.

 Now, this isn’t a business idea that you create out of thin air – you need to have a strong working knowledge of what you’re teaching.
 And if you already have some kind of online presence, like having a blog, strong social media following, or other online business, you can leverage the investments you’ve already made to create a successful course.